Skip to main content

 Economic access to good quality and nutritious food is a challenge for many families as food-price increases erode purchasing power.

-The frequency and intensity of disasters such as floods, droughts and landslides, further poses a major challenge to agriculture, food production and livelihoods.
+The frequency and intensity of other disasters such as floods, droughts and landslides further pose a major challenge to agriculture, food production and livelihoods.

 What the World Food Programme is doing in Venezuela